 The pre-application meeting provides opportunities for feedback on specific concept plans for the site.
-At the meeting relevant planning policies and site constraints can be discussed.
+At the meeting, relevant planning policies and site constraints can be discussed.

-It is recommended that the meetings with council be documented and written advice be provided to the applicant and designer.
+It is recommended that the meetings be documented and written advice be provided to the applicant and designer.

-Working closely with a council may help avoid unnecessary delays with the application.
+Working closely with a council or the accredited certifier may help avoid unnecessary delays with the application.

-Often other specialised consultants will also need to provide information for the Pre-DA meeting such as engineers, arborists or landscape architects.
+The accredited certifier cannot direct the design, give design advice or recommend solutions.
+Their role is to advise what is required and whether or not the proposed development complies with the development standards in the Codes SEPP.
+Often other specialised consultants will also need to provide information for the Pre-DA such as engineers, arborists or landscape architects.